-Welsh Government are very clear that they ‘cannot insist that parents and carers use the Welsh language with their children, that children play together in Welsh or that someone uses Welsh socially’ They can, ‘however, work to provide the conditions to facilitate an increase in the use of Welsh’.
+Welsh Government is very clear that it ‘cannot insist that parents and carers use the Welsh language with their children, that children play together in Welsh or that someone uses Welsh socially’ It can, however, ‘work to provide the conditions to facilitate an increase in the use of Welsh’.

 - In Wales, the Welsh language should be treated no less favourably than the English language

 - Persons in Wales should be able to live their lives through the medium of the Welsh language if they choose to do so